Leamaneh Castle: Name

 The castle's name "Leamaneh" is believed to be derived from the Irish léim an éich which, when translated into English means "the horse's leap" or léim an fheidh ("the deer's leap").
 It is also sometimes spelled "Lemeneagh Castle".

 Location

 The castle is located at an important local crossroads and the place where the Baronies of Burren, Corcomroe and Inchiquin met.
 Today the road R476 from Kilfenora to Kilnaboy village and the R480 north to Ballyvaughan intersect there.

 History

 Early structure

 The castle was originally a basic, 5-storied Irish tower house which was built c.
 1480, probably by Toirdhealbhach Donn Ó Briain of the O'Brien family, one of the last of the High Kings of Ireland and a direct descendant of Brian Boru.

-In 1543, Turlogh Donn's son, Murrough surrendered his title of King to Henry VIII and was created in 1st Earl of Thomond and Baron Inchiquin.
+In 1543, Turlough Donn's son, Murrough surrendered his title of King to Henry VIII and, in return, was created the 1st Earl of Thomond and Baron Inchiquin.
 In 1550, Murrough gave Leamaneh to his third son, Donough.
 Donough was hanged in Limerick in 1582 as a rebel.